MS-Rex/nexora-competition/README.md

 ## System Architecture

-Our project is organized into three main repositories, each handling a specific component of the Nexora ecosystem:
+Our project is organized into four main repositories, each handling a specific component of the Nexora ecosystem:

 ### 📱 [Mobile Application](https://github.com/MS-Rex/nexora-app.git)